KCallaghan/WTM/README.md

 ```
 ./a.out global.cfg
 ```
-There will be some on-screen outputs to indicate the first steps through the code, after which values of interest will be output to the text file and an updated netcdf output file will be saved every 10 iterations.
+There will be some on-screen outputs to indicate the first steps through the code, after which values of interest will be output to the text file and an updated netcdf output file will be saved every 100 iterations.

 ## Outputs
 The program outputs a text file that provides information on the current minimum and maximum water table elevation, the changes in surface water and groundwater within the past iteration, and the number of iterations passed.
 The main output is a netcdf file that supplies the depth to/elevation of the water table.
 Negative values indicate a water table below the surface, while positive values indicate a water table above the surface (i.e. a lake).

 ## Completing a model run
 A satisfactory method of detecting whether the model has reached equilibrium is still under construction.
 For now, it is at the discretion of the user whether he output after a given number of iterations is appropriate to use.
-The code will automatically complete after 500000 iterations have been performed.
+The code will automatically complete after the number of iterations selected in the total_cycles parameter have been performed.